LINWEN607/congregate/runbooks/group-and-project-migration.md

 * [ ] If projects or groups are missing, confirm the projects and groups have successfully exported and confirm they don't actually exist on the destination instance
     * To confirm the exports have successfully exported, review the contents of `/opt/congregate/downloads` or the S3 bucket defined in the configuration.
 Make sure no export archive has a size of 42 bytes.
 That means the export archive is invalid.
     * To confirm the projects or groups don't actually exist on the destination instance, compare the results of the diff report and manually check where the project or group should be located.
+    * To confirm the projects or groups don't actually exist on the destination instance, you may also `dry-run` a wave.
         * You can also search for the project with an API request to `/projects?search=<project-name>`
         * You can also search for the groups with an API request to `/groups?search=<group-name>` or `/groups/<url-encoded-full-path>`
 * [ ] Stage _only_ those groups and projects and go through this runbook again, this time with the following command for the migration stage: `nohup ./congregate.sh migrate --skip-users --skip-group-export --skip-project-export --processes=1 --commit > data/waves/wave_<insert_wave_number>/wave<insert-wave-here>_attempt<insert-attempt>.log 2>&1 &`